adaozer/Backend/README.md

 Introduction:

-This is a website made for helping airline companies buy planes for new routes they're planning to open.
-Users can specify the route they're planning on opening and get suggestions on which plane to buy.
+This is a website made for a business that sells airplanes to airlines.
+Airlines can add the information of new routes they want to open and the website will recommend them which plane(s) to buy.

 ----------------------------------------------------------------------------------